GoggledAvenger/CIS-12-Week04/README.md

 jack-o-lantern, it might be too specific as a function.
 It depends what you need in your program.

 Also, my stars aren't touching the stems?
-So I'm not sure how to fix it?
+I put the star function first just in case but they didn't end up overlapping after all.